Italian Union of Blind and Partially Sighted People: History

 It was founded in Genoa on October 26, 1920, with the name Italian Union of Blind People by some militaries who lose their sight during World War I, amongst which Aurelio Nicolodi who became its first president.

-By means of its representatives and many associated volunteers, UICI has led many political and social battles, by which blind and Partially Sighted People people's fundamental rights are recognized, such as the right to education in ordinary schools, the right to work, the right to receive an allowance that varies according to the visual acuity of the person with visual impairment.
+By means of its representatives and many associated volunteers, UICI has led many political and social battles, by which blind and Partially Sighted People's fundamental rights are recognized, such as the right to education in ordinary schools, the right to work, the right to receive an allowance that varies according to the visual acuity of the person with visual impairment.

 Through the years, UICI developed a variety of services, in order to meet the needs of blind and partially sighted people in relation to a constantly evolving society.

 In 2007 its original name is changed to the current one, though the association was dealing since some decades now with the problems of the Partially Sighted People.